vi-u/17-DockerHub-vitjust-Caesar17/README.md

 #After pushing an image to a registry, it should be listed on your account’s dashboard.

-#To share your tool with your friends and customers just
+#To try this tool sign in to Docker hub and pull the image:

+    docker pull vitjust/caesar17

 ****
 More details about interactions wih Docker Hub are at